ashcrysis/agatas-tabletop-game-toolkit/README.md

 This project is open-source, and contributions are welcome!
 Here’s how you can help:

 1. **Make Changes**: Create a new branch, make your changes, and commit them.
-2. **Push Your Changes**: Push your changes back to your forked repository.
+2. **Push Your Changes**: Push your changes to your created branch.
 3. **Open a Pull Request**: Open a pull request to propose your changes.

 I encourage you to submit bug fixes, improvements, and feature requests.